 Further than the typical title and description, schema markup provides more information to the search results page.
 This comprises information on the price of the product, customer reviews, availability, publishing date, and more.

-It improves search engine algorithms’ understanding of the content on your website, which may be utilized to produce rich snippets and infographic-like results on Google and Bing, highlighting your eCommerce categories and goods.
+It improves search engine algorithms’ understanding of the content on your website, which may be utilized to produce rich snippets and infographic results on Google and Bing, highlighting your eCommerce categories and goods.

 Google makes use of this HTML-based data to better understand your website and even to alter how your items and brand are presented in search results.